KieranCG/Milestone1FolkRock/README.md

 ![Meet the team](css/images/readme-images/meet-the-team-image.png "Meet the Team image")

-It also contains a large video element.
+It also contains a large video element, this breaks from the rest of the website as it retains it's colour.
+The idea was to keep the user engaged after they've made it this far and to give them an idea about how the band might look at their wedding.

 ![video](css/images/readme-images/video-image.png "Video image")